 Prohibited Substance(s): Generic Name Dose Route Frequency

 1.

 2.

 3.

 Anticipated duration of treatment (please tick appropriate box) once only □ emergency □ or duration (week/month): □

-Have you submitted any previous TUE application? l yes 🔲 no
+Have you submitted any previous TUE application? ☐ yes ☐ no

 For which substance?

 To whom?
 When?

 Decision: Approved □ Not approved □

 4. Medical doctor's declaration

-I,
+I, Се rtify that I am a licensed l Medical Doctor

+treating the applicant athlete and I further certify that the above-mentioned treatment is medically appropriate and that the use of alternative medication not on the prohibited list would be unsatisfactory for this condition.

+Name

 Medical speciality:

 Address:

-Tel.: Fa nx:
+Tel.: Fa x:

 Email:

 Signature of Medical Doctor: Date: